archetype-themes/devkit/1. Getting Started/Developing themes with components/e. Code Adjustments.md

 ```

 > [!NOTE]
-> This code includes a reference to the 'variant-sku' component, which is part of the reference-components.
+> This code includes a reference to the [`variant-sku`](https://github.com/archetype-themes/reference-components/blob/main/components/variant-sku) component.

 ## Committing and deploying changes